Linebacker Morgan retires after 9 NFL seasons with Titans

 NASHVILLE, Tenn.
 (AP) — Tennessee defensive lineman Derrick Morgan says he’s retiring after playing nine NFL seasons for five head coaches.

-Morgan announced his decision Monday on social media and with a post at The Players’ Tribune.
+Morgan announced his decision Monday on social media and with a post on The Players’ Tribune website.
 He wrote that he had a strong indication 2018 would be his final season and that he always wanted to leave the game on his own terms.
 Morgan says he is thankful to say he accomplished both goals.

 Morgan says he sees this as a transition as he works to create more opportunities for the underserved and overlooked.